rpmuller/ePubs/WP1.md

 they had fertility cults, and a god who promoted fertility.
 Mis name was Bacchus.
 It was never quite clear whether Bacchus had the shape of a man or of a bull.
-When they discovered how to make beer, they thought intoxication divine, and gave honour to Bacchus.
+When they discovered how to make beer, they thought intoxication divine, and gave honor to Bacchus.
 When, later, they came to know the vine and to learn to drink wine, they thought even better of him.
 His functions in promoting fertility in general became somewhat subordinate